-Interview Question: Do You Prefer Working Alone or in a Group?
+Interview Question: "Do You Prefer Working Independently or on a Team?"

 Potential employers ask this question because some positions require staff members to work in teams on a daily basis, while others require employees to work on their own.

 There is no right or wrong answer to this question as long as you explain why you feel the way you do.
 The only wrong answer is a dishonest one.
 Not only is it bad to mislead the interviewer, but also, if you do get hired, you may not be happy in a position you're not suited for.

 If you thrive in group settings, for example, you probably won't do well in a job that requires you to work alone behind closed doors—or worse, in a job that requires you to work remotely.
 On the other hand, introverts who find working in groups exhausting may find it a struggle to work in an environment that emphasizes in-person teamwork.

 Whether you prefer working in groups, do best alone, or are adaptable and can work, either way, it’s a good idea to spend some time deciding how you want to answer the question.